- Vegetables: peppers, tomatoes

 This study will highlight the potential for implementing "attract and reward" as part of an integrated pest management program for fruiting vegetables and can provide understanding of the complex relationships among flowering plants, insect pests, and their natural enemies.
 By improving these systems and emphasizing the use of conservation biological control, insecticides and their associated negative impacts on environmental and human health can be reduced while increasing benefits for growers.

-Objective 2: Determine if O. insidiosus recruitment and dispersal is increased in tomato fields with “attract and reward” approach using wildflower hedgerows and volatile blends than with the use of hedgerow plantings alone.
+Objective 1: Determine if O. insidiosus recruitment and dispersal is increased in pepper fields with "attract and reward" approach combining wildflower hedgerows and semiochemical lures.

-Objective 3: Determine if “attract and reward” can reduce populations of flower thrips and whiteflies in the field.
+Objective 2: Determine if "attract and reward" can reduce populations of flower thrips in the field.

-Objective 4: Determine effects of “attract and reward” on tomato yield and quality in the field in relation to pest and O. insidiosus populations.
+Objective 3: Determine effects of "attract and reward" on pepper yield and quality in the field.